 Whenever a person has been injured as a result of the negligence, carelessness, recklessness or wrongful conduct of another person, the victim has a personal injury claim.
-We handle serious personal injury claims in Massachusetts and Connecticut.
-Personal injury claims can take many forms.
-Some of the most common are (click title to visit page or expand):
+These claims can take numerous different forms (as shown below); however, McManus Law has the knowledge and experience to help you successfully navigate them all.
+We handle serious personal injury claims in Massachusetts, Connecticut, and New Hampshire.

 Motor Vehicle Accidents

-Connecticut Motor Vehicle Accidents: In Connecticut, the insurance company for the at-fault party is responsible for 100 % of the injured party’s accident-related medical bills up to the limits of their coverage.
+Connecticut and New Hampshire Motor Vehicle Accidents: In Connecticut and New Hampshire, the insurance company for the at-fault party is responsible for 100 % of the injured party’s accident-related medical bills up to the limits of their coverage.
 However, the medical bills will not be paid as they accrue.
 Typically, the insurance company for the at-fault driver will only reimburse the injured party for medical bills as part of a complete settlement of the personal injury claim.

 Uninsured/Underinsured Motorist Claims